brunovalads/yoshisisland-disassembly/asar/readme.txt

 3) Enjoy!

 Other notes:
 Do not modify level.asm at all.
 It'll break your computer, trust me.

-The default processor state is A in 16-bit and X/Y in 8-bit.
+The default processor state is both A & X/Y in 16-bit modes.
 The patch will not break if you neglect to reset the processor before you return, but you should anyway.

-Thank you for flying TheGreekBrit Airlines

 Questions or bugs?
-Fire off a PM to Alexander on SMWCentral and let him know.
+Fire off a PM to Raidenthequick on SMWCentral and let him know.